slyval/guidelines/SAP Commerce/restful notes.md

 	 - PUT - for updating of a resource or creation when resource does not exist (insert or update).
 Side effects are expected.
 Multiple requests should return the same result due to insert/update nature
 	 - DELETE - for the removal or deletion of a resource or collection.
 Side effects are expected and multiple requests will not have the same result as the deletion of an inexistent object would fail

+##### headers
+HTTP headers should be used for the following among others:
+ - Authorization
+ -

 ##### response and response codes
 - the response codes must communicate the success or failure of the request.
 - failure can result from a wrong request or a malformed request or a state of the system